michaeljolley/vscode-twitch-themer/README.md

 #### Refresh VS Code themes

 This command will refresh the list of available themes in the streamers VS Code instance.
-Will also reset everyones ability to request the list of available themes.
+Will also reset everyone's ability to request the list of available themes.
 Primarily used when themes are added/removed mid-stream.

 ```
 !theme refresh